University of Georgia

 - The University of Georgia is classified as a 'Research University/Very High Activity', according to the Carnegie Foundation for the Advancement of Teaching.

 - UGA now ranks among the top five American universities for the number of students studying away, with more than 100 programs in over 50 countries.

 - In 2013, UGA was recognized by the President’s Higher Education Community Service Honor Roll by the Corporation for National and Community Service.
 The honor is the highest federal recognition a college or university can receive for its commitment to volunteering, service-learning and civic engagement.

 In 2014 Athens was elected one of the coolest small cities in U.S. and one of the best towns for college graduates.
 Besides a variety of educational opportunities, Athens is famous for its sports, music, intellectual, and cultural scene.
-You can find a review of the Athens here and you can also download a guide to Athens here.
+You can check out a review of Athens and download a guide to Athens.